-By 2008, Douglas Fine Foods Case Study Help has become the largest privately owned Canadian food services company and provides different services to major industries, including schools, sports arenas, concessions, warehouses, corporations and government offices.
+By 2008, Douglas Fine Foods has become the largest privately owned Canadian food services company and provides different services to major industries, including schools, sports arenas, concessions, warehouses, corporations and government offices.
 The services it provides includes nutritious and healthy business dining, vending machine services, catering, camp food services, residence food services, and also food service equipment and designs.

 The company doesn’t only generate its revenues by providing food and beverages, but also offers a full form of appealing value chain services, from designing and constructing to financing and equipping of a facility.
 It also provides services for staffing and delivery of food service.

 The company’s goals and strategies provide the bases for decision-making within the organization and provide direction for the company.
 The CEO believes that there are important family principles related to customers, employees, community, sustainability, and profitability that has made the company successful.

 Current Situation and Alternatives

 Since, Douglas has spent very less time being the new CEO of the company, he is worried of how he will be running the company in order to bring it to an international level organization.
 For this purpose, Douglas is continuously reviewing the operations of the company.
 While reviewing the operations of the company he is considering three main options for Douglas Fine Foods case study help that are;